jdlorimer/incremental-reading/README.md

 If any issues are encountered, please post details to the [Anki add-ons forum](https://anki.tenderapp.com/discussions/add-ons).
 If you create a new topic, be sure to mention Incremental Reading in the title.

+Alternatively, feel free to [note an issue](https://github.com/luoliyan/incremental-reading-for-anki/issues) on GitHub.
+Pull requests are also welcome.

 ## License

 Multiple people have contributed to this add-on, and it slightly unclear who to credit for which changes, and what licenses to apply.